 Solo Travel in Jordan

 Is Jordan safe for solo female travellers?
-If you’re not comfortable with leering men then visiting Jordan as a woman may not be right for you.
+If you are not comfortable with leering men then traveling to Jordan as a woman may not be right for you.
 As much as it is a beautiful country, visit Jordan alone as a Western woman and expect a few stares.
 That's why we've given it 2 out of 5 stars.

 Nestled in-between the war-torn countries of Syria and Iraq, Jordan is the last neutral Arab state and solo travel in Jordan can be challenging but it is a fascinating country to explore.
 One of the main Jordan tourist attractions is Petra, the ‘Red Rose’ city which attracts hoards of visitors each year and is worth the flight alone.